 He is also the Medical Director for Virgin London Marathon, Consultant Cardiologist for the charitable organisation Cardiac Risk in the Young (CRY), and Cardiologist for the English Institute of Sport, British Rugby League and the British Lawn Tennis Association.

 Professor Sharma has an international reputation in cardiovascular adaptation in athletes, sudden cardiac death in the young and heart muscle diseases.
 His research has been pivotal in characterising the impact of age, sex and ethnicity on cardiovascular adaptation to exercise and in the identification of non-invasive methods of differentiating electrocardiographic and echocardiographic manifestations of cardiomyopathy and ion channel disorders from those representing ‘athlete's heart.'

-Professor Sharma is senior tutor for the International teaching faculty for the Royal College of Physicians and a Lecturer on the RCP MRCP (II) written course.
+Professor Sharma joined St George's in 2010.
+He is senior tutor for the international teaching faculty for the Royal College of Physicians and a Lecturer on the RCP MRCP (II) written course.
 He has published several educational books in medicine and cardiology including ‘Self assessment Colour Review of Cardiology' and ‘Rapid Review of Clinical Medicine for the MRCP Part 2'.

 Sharma S, Elliot PM, Whyte G, Mahon N, Virdee MS, McKenna WJ.
 Utility of cardiopulmonary exercise testing in distinguishing hypertrophic cardiomyopathy from physiologic left ventricular hypertrophy in athletes.
 J Am Coll Cardiol 2000; 36 (3): 864-870.